SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 }
 ```

-E-mail template should looks like this example.
+E-mail template should look like this example.
 ```
 <p>Hello %name%,</p>
 <br>